 Principal and interest on the Notes will be paid by the Issuer solely from assets of the Issuer and, in the case of principal, will be paid solely from amounts available after payments of Return Amounts to Fannie Mae, if any.
 The Notes are not backed by the Reference Obligations and payments on the Reference Obligations (other than certain interest payments from the Reference Obligations distributable in respect of the IO Q-REMIC Interest) will not be available to make payments on the Notes, and Noteholders will have no rights to vote or exercise any other rights or remedies with respect to the Reference Obligations.
-However, each Class of Notes will have credit exposure to the Reference Obligation Events on the Reference Obligations and the severity of losses realized with respect thereto, any prepayments by the borrowers of the Reference Obligations and any removals of Reference Obligations from the Reference Obligations involving the seizure of the mortgaged property securing any such Reference Obligation.
+However, each Class of Notes will have credit exposure to the Reference Obligations, and the yield to maturity on the Notes will be directly related to the amount and timing of Credit Events and Modification Events on the Reference Obligations and the severity of losses realized with respect thereto, any prepayments by the borrowers of the Reference Obligations and any removals of Reference Obligations from the Reference Pool due to eminent domain proceedings involving the seizure of the mortgaged property securing any such Reference Obligation.